 Campground Construction PermitAgency: Environmental Quality

-The Campgrounds and Pools Unit (CPU) within the Water Bureau, Michigan Department of Environmental Quality (DEQ), issues the permit required to construct a new campground or to alter an existing campground or campground facilities.
+The Campgrounds and Pools Unit (CPU) within the Drinking Water and Municipal Assistance Division, Michigan Department of Environmental Quality (DEQ), issues the permit required to construct a new campground or to alter an existing campground or campground facilities.

 A. NAME OF PERMIT OR APPROVAL: